Industry Knowledge

 Details

-• Otherwise, if work is confined outside secure zones or under escort, an MSIC is not required.
+• If access to the zone is always under escort, an MSIC is not required.

 Do ship pilots need a special type of MSIC?